yaakovbeiss-zz/Imagest/docs/README.md

 Imgur is a web application inspired by Imgur built using Ruby on Rails and React/Redux.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:

- Hosting on Heroku
+ 1. Hosting on Heroku
+ 2. Create production README
- New account creation, login, and guest/demo login Feature 1
+ 3. New account creation, login, and guest/demo login
-  Create Posts with images/gifs
+ 4. Create Posts with images/gifs
-  Feature 2
-  Comments on posts
+ 5. Comments on posts
-  Feature 3
-  Upvote/Downvote posts and comments
+ 6. Upvote/Downvote posts and comments
-  Feature 4
-  Search Bar
+ 7. Search Bar
   Bonus
   Reply to comments
   Comment with gifs and pictures
   Production README sample

 Design Docs

 ## Design Docs